NREL/CryptoConfig/README.md

 where options include:
-	--decrypt= | -d, decrypt the string, requires -i and -p --encrypt= | -e, encrypt the string, requires -i and -p --input= | -i, string to encrypt or decrypt --password= | -p, key for encrypting or decrypting a string --genkey generate an encryption/decryption string
+	--decrypt= | -d, decrypt the string, requires -i and -p --encrypt= | -e, encrypt the string, requires -i and -p --input= | -i, string to encrypt or decrypt, if not supplied read from stdin --password= | -p, key for encrypting or decrypting a string --genkey generate an encryption/decryption string
 examples: